talkheadai/talkhead-subnet/README.md

 ## Rewards and scoring

-- Scoring uses `scoring_server` metrics: SyncNet confidence, ArcFace identity, head jerk, latency bonus, and LPIPS perceptual quality (when deps are available).
+- Composite quality score uses `scoring_server` metrics: SyncNet confidence, ArcFace identity, motion/quality checks (jerk/blink/flow/LPIPS when available).
+Latency is applied as a post-score bonus on the validator.
 - `apply_blended_rank()` caps to the top `--neuron.top_miner_cap` miners, blends rank-based decay with raw scores, and optionally burns emissions to UID 0 when no miner qualifies.
 - Rewards feed into the validator’s exponential moving average before setting weights on-chain.